rails/rails/guides/source/security.md

 ![Session fixation](images/session_fixation.png)

 This attack focuses on fixing a user's session ID known to the attacker, and forcing the user's browser into using this ID.
 It is therefore not necessary for the attacker to steal the session ID afterwards.
+This usually does not affect `CookieStore` unless a session ID is generated and persisted on the server.
 Here is how this attack works:

 * The attacker creates a valid session ID: They load the login page of the web application where they want to fix the session, and take the session ID in the cookie from the response (see number 1 and 2 in the image).
 * They maintain the session by accessing the web application periodically in order to keep an expiring session alive.